What is Radical Innovation?

 • reposition the organization to reflect the current business landscape and consumer preferences.

 Radical innovation ultimately brings something new to the table and can create a new market that changes an industry forever.
-Cloud technology and the Amazon Dash button are two great examples from recent times.
+Cloud technology and the Amazon Dash button are two recent examples.

 Without radical innovation, industries would not evolve.
 It is about failing, killing ideas early, and trying often enough to identify the products and ideas capable of creating new markets and changing the consumer’s User Experience (UX), which encompasses their overall satisfaction and interaction with a product or service.
 Therefore, this type of innovation ensures that better solutions to consumer pain points can be found.